satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 the potential to address every one of the problems raised above.
-In the following sections, for each of the problems listed above, we first describe our proposed solution, then highlight the relevance of current code review systems in addressing the problem and finally
+In the following sections, for each of the problems listed above, we first describe our proposed solution, then highlight the relevance of current code review systems in addressing the problem and finally describe enhancements to the current systems to support our proposed solution.

 1. Distribute reviews to many reviewers.